Introducing the Edisto Island Watershed Plan

 Total Maximum Daily Load: A TMDL is the calculation of the maximum amount of a pollutant allowed to enter a waterbody so that the waterbody will meet and continue to meet water quality standards for that particular pollutant.
 When applied to a waterbody, a TMDL determines a pollutant reduction target and allocates load reductions necessary to the source(s) of the pollutant.

-Why does Edisto Island need a Watershed Plan?
+Why does Edisto Island Watershed Need a Plan?